Dirza1/TimeTally/README.md

 Run the project and make the improvements.
 Generate Tests and then make you pull request.

-note: Your improvemennts may not be merged base on the creators ideas.
+note: Your improvements may not be merged base on the creators ideas.
-If you want to make sure your imporvements will be added, conntact the creator prior to starting.
+If you want to make sure your improvements will be added, contact the creator prior to starting.